 About the St Leger Festival

 The St Leger is widely regarded as one of the more challenging races of its class, mainly because of its distance of 1m 6f.
 The race is actually the last Classic of the season, which includes the 2000 Guineas, 1000 Guineas, Epson Oaks and the Epsom Derby.

 |The Derby||1 Mile 4 Furlongs||Epsom||June||£1,561,950|

 The St Leger is also part of the Fillies Triple Crown, which includes the 2000 Guineas and The Derby.
 It’s often thought that any horse that wins any one of the Classics is widely regarded as the best in their class, but if they manage to win multiple or even all of them, they will be immortalised in horse racing history.

 Whilst a lot of flat racing is about speed, the distance that St Leger is run over means that often the horses with the most staying power and stamina are the ones that do well here.
 Recent winner in 2017, Capri, is a prime example of this, with trainer Aiden O’Brien stating he’s one of the strongest horses he has trained in this class.

-The prize money on offer is £350,00 in 2020, which makes it the second most lucrative race of the Classics, bettered only by that of the Epsom Derby.
+The prize money on offer was £743,00 in 2023, which makes it the second most lucrative race of the Classics, bettered only by that of the Epsom Derby.

 The 1m 6f race conducts pretty much a full lap of the Doncaster track, which has been designed specifically to cater for races such as the St Leger.
 The horses will need to navigate two sweeping turns and the course is pretty flat throughout.
 A late move uphill towards the winning posts really tests the strength of the horse and only the fittest will be able to stay on the track.